opendocsg/slw-judgments-backfill/2013_SGHC_129/report.md

  (d) the sentence imposed was manifestly excessive or manifestly inadequate.

-The threshold for determining whether a sentence is manifestly inadequate or excessive is whether it “requires substantial alterations rather than minute corrections to remedy the injustice”: see _Public Prosecutor v UI_ [2008] 4 SLR(R) 500 at [13].
+The threshold for determining whether a sentence is manifestly inadequate or excessive is whether it “requires substantial alterations rather than minute corrections to remedy the injustice”: see _Public Prosecutor v UI_ <span class="citation">[2008] 4 SLR(R) 500</span> at [13].

 **The Prosecution’s case**